 Darkness is a great background for fireworks, but it may be harmful when it comes to the color of grilled meat.

-Heterocyclic amines (HCA) are unhealthy chemical compounds that can form when animal proteins (beef, pork, fish, poultry) are cooked using high-temp methods that result in blackening.
+Heterocyclic amines (HCA) are unhealthy chemical compounds that may increase the risk of cancer.
+They can form when animal proteins (beef, pork, fish, poultry) are cooked using high-temp methods that result in blackening.
 Similarly, smoked meats can form polycyclic aromatic hydrocarbons (PAH).

-Tips to limit HCA/PAH formation in cooked meats:
+Tips to limit HCA/PAH formation in cooked meats include:

 - Avoid direct exposure to open flame (e.g., place aluminum foil or a pan above the flame)